super-jw/LFADEA/README.md

 by *Jingwei Sun, Xuchong Zhang, Changfeng Sun, Qicheng Bai, Hongbin Sun*.

-Full code and instructions will be completed soon.

 ## Introduction

 This paper is the first to address the ***intellectual property infringement*** issue arising from Multi-View Diffusion Models.
 Accordingly, we propose a novel ***latent feature and attention dual erasure attack*** to disrupt the distribution of latent feature and the consistency across the generated images from multi-view and multi-domain simultaneously.